CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines its scope at the intersection of Vertex AI and Terraform, lists concrete provisioning actions, and provides explicit trigger phrases.
-The only minor issue is the awkward opening 'Execute use when' which appears to be a grammatical error, but it doesn't materially impact the description's effectiveness for skill selection.
+This is a strong skill description that clearly defines its niche at the intersection of Vertex AI and Terraform.
+It provides specific concrete actions, explicit trigger phrases, and clear 'when to use' guidance.
+The only minor issue is the slightly awkward opening 'Execute use when' which appears to be a grammatical error, but it doesn't materially impact the description's effectiveness for skill selection.

 DimensionReasoningScore